WMD-group/CarrierCapture.jl/example/README.md

 # Typical Usage

-A typical usage will consist of about three steps, implemented in a series of short programs which may be run from the command line.
-Input for the calculations is provided in `input.yaml`.
+A typical usage will consist of about three steps; 1. preparation, 2. building `potential`, and 3. computing capture coefficient.
+Find more detail for step 2 and step 3 in [example notebooks](https://github.com/WMD-group/CarrierCapture.jl/tree/master/example/notebook).
+The command line interface is depreciated and not recommended.

 ## 1. Preparation